ksu-cs-textbooks/cs-zero/content/x-cis115-labs/13-lists/03-lists-and-functions/_index.md

 ![Tutor 18](/images/lab13/tutor11_18.png)

-In the `append_sum()` function, our goal is to sum up all of the values currently in the list, and then append that value to the end of the.
+In the `append_sum()` function, our goal is to sum up all of the values currently in the list, and then append that value to the end of the list.
 So, we'll need to create a `sum` variable to keep track of the total, which will initially store $0$:

 ![Tutor 19](/images/lab13/tutor11_19.png)